SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-tab-to-a-device.md

  6. The properties `label` and `icon` define what the tab should look like.
 The `priority` defines in which position it should be shown.

 {{< c8y-admon-info >}}
-The HOOK_ONCE_ROUTE inherits the Angular Route type.
+The HOOK_ROUTE inherits the Angular Route type.
 All of its properties can be reused here.
 {{< /c8y-admon-info >}}

 After this alignment the route is registered but the application will fail to compile as the `HelloComponent` does not exist yet.